SapitoSucio/froggo-guides/docs/script_commands.md

 \***cooking** **<dish level\>**;

 This command will open a produce window on the client connected to the invoking character.
-The 'dish level' is the number which determines what kind of dish level you can produce.
-You can see the full list of dishes that can be produced in 'db/produce_db.txt'.
+The `dish level` is the number which determines what kind of dish level you can produce.
+You can see the full list of dishes that can be produced in `db/produce_db.txt`.

 The window will be shown empty if the invoking character does not have enough of the required ingredients to cook a dish.